percona/pmm/docs/managed/data-model.md

 **MySQLService** represents a generic MySQL instance.
 Always runs on a single Generic, Container, or Remote Node.
 Properties:

 - `service_id` (required, label).
 Unique randomly generated instance identifier, can't be changed.
-Value format: "/service_id/<uuid>".
+Value format: "<uuid>".
 - `service_name` (required, label).
 Unique across all Services user-defined name, can be changed.
 - `node_id` (required, label).
 Node identifier where this instance runs.
 Can be changed – service can be moved to another Node.
 - `address` (optional).
 Access address (DNS name or IP).
 Required if unix_socket is absent.
 Can be changed.